tangbc/vue-virtual-scroll-list/README.md

 * Tiny and very easy to use.

-* Big data list and infinite loading with high performance.
+* Big data list with high performance.

+* Support fixed height and variable height.

 * Support set the initial scroll index or change any.